jjj333-p/root-bible/README.md

 ## Repentment

-If you have sinned, thou shalt chant [the accumulative repentment prayer](https://quotes.ari.lt/image/67):
+If you have sinned, thou shalt chant the accumulative repentment prayer (quote 67):

 ```
 J'AIME L'OIGNON FRIT A L'HUILE